 Internal Committees (IC) have been set up at all offices and plants of the Company as set out in the Act to receive, investigate and redress complaints, if any.
-During the year under review 1 (one) complaint was received and resolved.
+During the year under review Nil complaint was received.

 The status of adoption of non-mandatory requirements as specified in sub-regulation 1 of Regulation 27 of the Listing Regulations is as follows: